seanfisk/juniper-network-connect-vpn-applescript/README.md

 * <http://hints.macworld.com/article.php?story=20111208191312748>

-That script is also committed as `dumpobjects.applescript`.
+That script is committed in the repository as `dumpobjects.applescript`.